KillingSpark/HowLogindWorks/Readme.md

 There is another relevant tag: `uaccess`.
 When trying to find out what that tag means I stumbled upon this gem of an issue on the systemd repo: [Document the uaccess mechanism / dynamic device permissions](https://github.com/systemd/systemd/issues/4288) which is open since 2016.
 Documenting stuff is hard.

 So after searching the net for the doc that systemd doesnt provide I found [this link from 2012](https://enotty.pipebreaker.pl/2012/05/23/linux-automatic-user-acl-management/).
-It shows how udev at that time runs a command `/usr/lib/systemd/systemd-uaccess $env{DEVNAME} $env{ID_SEAT}` for each device with the tag `uaccess`.
+It shows how udev at that time ran a command `/usr/lib/systemd/systemd-uaccess $env{DEVNAME} $env{ID_SEAT}` for each device with the tag `uaccess`.
 This utility does not exist anymore (at least not on my arch installation) but I am guessing that something similar is still happening.
-What that command did is creating the appropriate ACLs base on which seat the device was assigned to.
+What that command apparently did is creating the appropriate ACLs based on which seat the device was assigned to.

 So logind is not the only entity granting users access to devices but udev might do that too, when a new device gets plugged in.
-I hope that is not causing any race conditions...
+I hope that is not causing any races when switching sessions and plugging in devices...

 So all devives that are tagged `uaccess` are tagged `seat` but not all `seat` are `uaccess`.
 From what I gathered from poking around in the output of `udevadm info -e` sound output devices and video cards are the only devices marked `uaccess`.